 10. Force quit the app

-Sometimes, certain aspects of an app may not work with Apple Pencil.
-For instance, one time, I could swipe up and down inside the Twitter app with Apple Pencil, but tapping a tweet did nothing.
-If you face something similar, it’s best to use your finger and see if the element is tappable.
-I did that and found that I could not tap the tweet even with my finger.
-So, I force quit the Twitter app, reopened it, and everything returned to normal.
+Some app features might not work with Apple Pencil in certain situations.
+For example, I once could swipe up and down in the X (Twitter) app using Apple Pencil, but tapping a tweet didn’t work.
+If you encounter something similar, try using your finger to see if the element is tappable.
+In my case, the tweet wasn’t tappable even with my finger.
+I force quit the X app, reopened it, and everything returned to normal.

 11. Check the app’s Apple Pencil settings

 Some apps offer options to turn on or off Apple Pencil tools and features.
-So, if something isn’t working right when you try to use Apple Pencil inside an app, explore its settings to look for relevant options and adjust them.
+So, if something isn’t working right when you try to use Apple Pencil inside a particular app, explore its settings to look for relevant options and adjust them.

 12. Update the app

-It can also happen that the specific app in question has bugs that are causing Apple Pencil to lag.
+It’s also possible that the specific app you are using has an internal bug that is causing Apple Pencil to lag.
 To fix this, head over to the App Store and update the app.

 13. Clear app cache

 Open the app and go to its settings.
 If you find an option to clear the app cache, tap it to remove the built-up cache.
-Next, restart your iPad.
+Then, restart your iPad.

 14. Use a different charger or power plug if you use your iPad while charging

-Have you noticed that your iPad screen and Apple Pencil work weirdly when charging with a specific adapter, cable, or plug?
-This can be especially true if you’re juicing up on a train, airplane, with a portable power bank, or with a worn-out or faulty adapter/cable.
+Have you noticed that your iPad screen and Apple Pencil operate differently when charging with a specific adapter, cable, or plug?
+This can be especially true if you’re charging on a train, airplane, with a portable power bank, or with a worn-out or faulty adapter/cable.

 To take care of this:

-• If you’re on the go, charge it using your MacBook instead of a USB-C plug in a public place.
+- If you’re on the go, charge it using your MacBook instead of a USB-C outlet in a public place.

 15. You may feel a lag on purpose

-I’ve also noticed that some elements of an app may appear not to work or feel slow and laggy on purpose.
-For instance, when I am inside the Pigment app, it takes several strokes of my Apple Pencil to fill color.
+I’ve also noticed that some app elements or buttons may seem unresponsive or feel slow on purpose.
+For example, in the Pigment app, it takes several strokes with the Apple Pencil to fill in color.

 16. Apple Pencil does not work for some actions

 Apple Pencil works in most places, such as the Home Screen, inside Settings, and apps.
-It even lets you open the Control Center or Notification Center.
+It even lets you open Control Center or Notification Center.
 However, it does not support swiping up to go Home.
-Similarly, it may not work in a few other places and apps.
+Similarly, it may not work in other places and apps.

 17. Are you using a screen protector on your iPad?

 I’ve tried hard glass screen protectors as well as thin plastic screen guards on my iPad, and Apple Pencil works great with them.
 However, this can’t be true for all screen protectors, as the thickness and quality of glass or material may differ.
-So, if nothing above has worked for you, you can remove the installed layer screen protection from your iPad and see how it goes.
+So, if nothing above has worked for you, try removing the after-market screen protection from your iPad and see how it goes.

 18. Replace the Apple Pencil tip

-Tip (pun intended): You can use the same tip for both Apple Pencil 1st and 2nd generations.
+Tip (pun intended): You can use the same tip for all Apple Pencil models.

 19. Get a new Apple Pencil